sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 MeetingApi apiInstance = new MeetingApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
 Integer meetingId = 56; // Integer | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.
-Boolean email = true; // Boolean | Dispatch an email to participants with the specified cancellation message.
+Boolean email = false; // Boolean | Dispatch an email to participants with the specified cancellation message.
 String cancellationMessage = "cancellationMessage_example"; // String | Message sent to participants when meeting is deleted and email is selected try {
     apiInstance.cancelMeeting(userId, meetingId, email, cancellationMessage);